johntalton/mcp23017/README.md

-# Microchip 8/16-bit I/O Expander (mcp23xxx)
+# Microchip 8/16-bit I/O Expander

-Microchip's 8bit and 16bit wide gpio chip provides the ability to offload gpio to dedicated chip via i2c or spi interface.
+Microchip's 8bit and 16bit wide gpio expander provides the ability to offload gpio to dedicated chip via i2c or spi interface.

 This implmentation sports several feature not found elsewere (js or otherwise).
 Providing direct access to the full feautre set of the chip.